ionic-enterprise/tutorials/docs/portals/training/web/02-initial-context.md

 ## Stubbing Initial Context for Development

+Most developers build web applications for Portals projects in isolation, without building and running native projects.
+This development workflow is encouraged; however, initial context is not available in this context.

+When developing in isolation, initial context should be stubbed.
 Stubbing the initial context is a pretty straightforward procedure.
 Modify `initial-context.ts` to add the highlighted code below:

 ```typescript web/shared/portals/initial-context.ts focus=8:11,15[31:57]
 import { getInitialContext } from "@ionic/portals";